 We can help you arrange and buy the services through our Support Brokerage Service if you would like us to do this for you.

-If you have been assessed as having eligible social care needs, but you have savings or investments over £23,250 (not including the value of your home), we offer a brokerage service to help you buy services within the community and for short-term residential care.
-This is irrespective of whether or not we are contributing towards the cost of your support.
+If you have been assessed as having eligible social care needs, but you have savings or investments over £23,250 (not including the value of your main or only home), we offer a brokerage service to help you buy services within the community and for short-term residential care.

 To cover our costs for making the arrangements we:

-- charge an ongoing administration fee of £5.35 a week if you want us to buy services for you and reclaim the cost from you.
+- charge an ongoing administration fee of £6.00 per week if you want us to buy services for you and reclaim the cost from you.

 6 Find out more

 Further information can be found in our booklet, or you can contact us below.